Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • alcohol intake and the presence of foci of infection.

-For nonspecific urethritis, an important factor may be exacerbation of urolithiasis with the identification of sand in the urine, metabolic disorders with crystallization of urine, etc.
+For nonspecific urethritis important factor there may be an exacerbation of urolithiasis with the detection of sand in the urine, a metabolic disorder with crystallization of urine, etc.

-The symptoms of urethritis in men and women can differ significantly due to the anatomical features in the structure of the urethra.
+Symptoms of urethritis in men and women can differ significantly due to anatomical features in the structure of the urethra.

-In men, the urethra is long, thinner and convoluted; in women, it is short and wide, and has the shape of a funnel.
-Pain receptors in men in the urethra are much more numerous than in women, and pain is perceived differently in men.
+In men, the urethra is long, thinner and more convoluted, in women it is short and wide, funnel-shaped.
+Men have much more pain receptors in the urethra than women, and are perceived painful sensations It's different for men.
 Urethritis in men usually occurs in isolation, as a separate disease, while in women, urethritis is often combined with cystitis.

-Due to these features, in men, the process usually begins sharply, with pronounced and acute manifestations, burning and intolerable pain and itching, while in women, manifestations can vary from gradual and not pronounced, to quite strong, but growing gradually.
-In some women, the subjective symptoms of urethritis are generally absent in the presence of inflammation in the urethra.
+Due to these features in men, the process usually begins acutely, with pronounced and acute manifestations, burning and unbearable pain and itching, while in women the manifestations can vary from gradual and not pronounced to quite strong, but increasing gradually.
+In some women, subjective symptoms of urethritis are completely absent in the presence of inflammatory phenomena in the urethra.

 The main symptoms of urethritis include: